Local 2-separators: The existential statement of the local 2-separator theorem

 It follows directly from the definitions of local cutting and local sums that the graph $G$ is equal to the graph obtained from $G'$ by applying the local 2-sum as described above.
 This local sum is $r$-local by \autoref{cut_far}. \end{proof}

 \begin{lem} Let $G'$ be a graph obtained from an $r$-locally 2-connected graph $G$ by $r$-locally cutting a local 2-separator.
 Then the graph $G'$ is $r$-locally 2-connected. \end{lem}

-\begin{proof} By \myref{local_is_very_local}, every connected component of the graph $G'$ contains a cycle has at most $r$.
+\begin{proof} By \myref{local_is_very_local}, every connected component of the graph $G'$ contains a cycle of length at most $r$.
 So it remains to show that there are no $r$-local cutvertices.
 Let $v$ be an arbitrary vertex of the graph $G'$.
 We distinguish two cases.

 {\bf Case 1:} the vertex $v$ is a slice.
 We denote the local $2$-separator of $G$ at which we cut by $\{a,b\}$.
 We may assume, and we do assume, that the vertex $v$ is a slice of the vertex $a$.
 Let $X$ denote the set of components of the punctured explorer-neighbourhood $\expl(a,b)-a-b$.
-Recall that the ball $B_{r/2}(a)$ of radius $r/2$ around $a$ in the graph $G$ is a subgraph of the explorer-neighbourhood $\expl(a,b)$.
-We let $H_x$ be intersection of the punctured ball $B_{r/2}(a)-a$ with some component $x\in X$.
-Note that $b$ has distance at most $r/2$ from $a$ by \myref{local_is_very_local}.
-The punctured ball $B_{r/2}(a)-a$ is obtained by taking the union of the graphs $H_x$ and adding the vertex $b$.
-As this punctured ball is connected by assumption, all graph $H_x$ must have the vertex $b$ in their neighbourhood and all graphs $H_x+b$ must be connected.
-The punctured ball $B_{r/2}(v)-v$ around $v$ is $H_y+b$, where $y$ is the component of $\expl(a,b)-a-b$ that belongs to the slice $v$.
+Recall that the ball $B_{r/2}(a)$ of radius $r/2$ around $a$ in the graph $G$ is a naturally embedded subgraph of the explorer-neighbourhood $\expl(a,b)$ (and we shall suppress this natural embedding).
+For each component $x\in X$, we let $H_x$ be the intersection of the punctured ball $B_{r/2}(a)-a$ with the component $x$.
+Note that $b$ has distance at most $r/2$ from $a$ in $G$ by \myref{local_is_very_local}.
+The punctured ball $B_{r/2}(a)-a$ is obtained by taking the union of the graphs $H_x$ and adding the vertex $b$ together with its incident edges.
+As this punctured ball is connected by assumption, all graphs $H_x$ must have the vertex $b$ in their neighbourhood and all graphs $H_x+b$ must be connected.
+The punctured ball $B_{r/2}(v)-v$ around $v$ in $G'$ is $H_y+b$, where $y$ is the component of $\expl(a,b)-a-b$ that belongs to the slice $v$.
 So $B_{r/2}(v)-v$ is connected.
 Thus the vertex $v$ is not an $r$-local cutvertex.
 This completes Case 1.

 {\bf Case 2:} the vertex $v$ is not a slice.
 Then the vertex $v$ is a vertex of the graph $G$.

 Suppose for a contradiction that the punctured ball $B_{r/2}(v)-v$ around $v$ of radius $r/2$ in the graph $G'$ is disconnected.
 Let $w_1'$ and $w_2'$ be two arbitrary neighbours of $v$ in $G'$ in different components of that punctured ball.
 Let $w_1$ and $w_2$ be the vertices of the graph $G$ from which the vertices $w_1'$ and $w_2'$ are slices of or that are equal to them, respectively.
 Then the vertices $w_1$ and $w_2$ are adjacent to the vertex $v$ in the graph $G$ by the definition of local cutting.
 As the punctured ball $B_{r/2}(v)-v$ of radius $r/2$ around the vertex $v$ in the graph $G$ is connected by assumption, there is a path $P$ within that punctured ball from $w_1$ to $w_2$.
 This path together with the vertex $v$ is a cycle $o$ within that ball.
 So by \autoref{gen} this cycle is generated by cycles within that ball of length at most $r$.